erikdubois/Ultimate-Linux-Mint-18-Cinnamon/README.md

 	Google Chrome
 	...

+There are other scripts for applications I sometimes need but will not be installed as of yet.

 ##Change the theme to Mint-Y-Dark

 Ofcourse you can change the theme.
 I like the **mint-y-dark** theme which I will use in the later screenshots.
 I installed screenfetch to show you some technical information.